 - The International Dyslexia Association website and Youtube channel are both full of helpful information.

-- Journalist Emily Hanford at APM Reports is a powerful advocate of the reading science.
+- As mentioned above, journalist Emily Hanford at APM Reports is a powerful advocate for evidence-based literacy-teaching.

 - Teacher Jared Cooney has some great videos about research translation in education, including two on the Reading Wars here and here.